Katarzyna Kobro

 Katarzyna Kobro (26 January 1898 – 21 February 1951) was a Polish avant-garde sculptor and a prominent representative of the Constructivist movement in Poland.
 A pioneer of innovative multi-dimensional abstract sculpture, she rejected Aestheticism and advocated for the integration of spatial rhythm and scientific advances into visual art.

 Born in Moscow to a family of mixed German and Russian heritage, Kobro immigrated to Poland in the 1920s where she produced most of her work.
 Together with her husband, Władysław Strzemiński, she worked on the concept of Spatiality by incorporating spatial composition as well as prefabricated elements and industrial or man-made products into sculpture.

 Early life

 Katarzyna Kobro was born on 26 January, 1898 in Moscow, in what was then the Russian Empire, to a multicultural family.
 Her father, Nikolai Alexander Michael von Kobro, came from a family of Baltic Germans from present-day Latvia, and her mother, Evgenia Rozanov, was Russian.

 She spent her early years in Riga, then moved with her family to Moscow in 1915.
 From 1917 to 1920, she studied at the Moscow School of Painting, Sculpture and Architecture.
-She was a member of the Moscow Union of Artists with Kazimir Malevich, Olga Rozanova, Vladimir Tatlin, and Alexander Rodchenko, among others.
+She was a member of the Moscow Union of Artists with Kazimir Malevich, Olga Rozanova, Lyubov Popova, Vladimir Tatlin, and Alexander Rodchenko, among others.
 In 1920, Kobro married Polish artist Władysław Strzemiński (1893–1952).
 At the beginning of 1922, she fled to Poland and in 1924, obtained Polish citizenship.